 |

-Understandable in perhaps the UK's gayest acreage, many oldie pubs too numerous
+Understandable in perhaps the UK's gayest acreage, there are many oldie pubs too numerous

 Indeed, in an almost prophetic Utopian vision, many a style bar, eaterie, boutique